Jolene Ivey: Career

 After graduating from Towson, Ivey worked as a co-host of Say Baltimore on WMAR-TV and WNUV from 1983 to 1984, afterwards working as a writer and producer for WMAR-TV until 1988.
 She has worked as a freelance writer since 1989, and as the director of media relations for the Community Teachers Institute since 2004.

 Ivey first got involved in politics after being elected class representative as a senior at High Point High School in 1978.
 She later volunteered for Jesse Jackson's 1984 presidential campaign.
-From 1988 to 1989, Ivey worked as the press secretary for U.S. Representative Ben Cardin from 1988 to 1989.
+From 1988 to 1989, Ivey worked as the press secretary for U.S. Representative Ben Cardin.
 In 1997, she started Mocha Moms, a support group for at-home mothers of color that also pushed for policy changes to support breastfeeding mothers.